Frequently Asked Questions

 Are children involved in helping their communities?
 If so, how?

 From day one, Shanti Bhavan instills within its children the importance of fighting against social discrimination and poverty.
 Shanti Bhavan students are passionate about uplifting their communities, whether it is by conducting classes in their villages, serving as role models for younger brothers and sisters, or educating their families on hygiene and health.
 Post-graduation, students seek prestigious leadership opportunities and jobs to bring about positive change in their communities.
-Additionally, many college and working graduates regularly return to Shanti Bhavan to teach and mentor younger students.
+Additionally, many college students and working graduates regularly return to Shanti Bhavan to teach and mentor younger students.

 Who helps run Shanti Bhavan?